DiTo97/Rf-PIQA/README.md

 ## 🌟 overview

 The toolkit supports two types of panorama image quality assessment (IQA):
-- **reference (teacher) mode:** The model sees both a high-resolution panorama and its constituent low‐resolution images.
+- **reference mode:** The model sees both a high-resolution panorama and its constituent low‐resolution images.
-- **reference-free (student) mode:** The model only sees the high-resolution panorama.
+- **reference-free mode:** The model only sees a high-resolution panorama.

-A fully trained reference PIQA model shall be distilled into a reference‐less model via teacher-student training.
+A fully trained reference PIQA model shall be distilled into a reference‐less model via **teacher-student** training.

 The toolkit supports two types of regression head:
 - A simple "value estimate" head (fully connected layer).